kgen-protocol/platform-protocol-api-docs/docs/loyalty-rewards/redeem-rewards.md

 sidebar_position: 3
 ---

-# Authentication and Wallet Withdrawl
+# Redeem Rewards

+To access and utilize their earned rewards, gamers can initiate a process where the rewards collected in their Indigg custodian wallet are transferred to their non-custodian wallet.
+This allows users to freely use or spend their rewards across various purposes.
+To initiate this process, the gamer must transition to an Indigg user, which involves setting up a non-custodian wallet through OTP validation.
+Below are the steps to follow for this withdrawal process

-## Authentication OTP Registration
+## Auth: OTP Registration

-This operation involves registering a user for authentication using a one-time password (OTP).
-Below are the details for implementing this operation:
+This operation focuses on registering a user for authentication purposes using a one-time password (OTP).
+Below are the details outlining the implementation of this user registration process.
 ```text
 POST - {{rewards_system_url}}/api/proxy/auth/otp/register
 ```